IntersectMBO/plutus-apps/__std__/README.md

 - `/packages` is the cell block name
 - `/packages/*` are accessible via `cell.packages.*` (while inside `cells/plutus-apps`)
 - `/packages/*` are accessible via `inputs.cells.plutus-apps.packages.*` (everywhere)
-- `/marconi-chain-index.nix` contains a *single derivation*
+- `/plutus-chain-index.nix` contains a *single derivation*
-- `marconi-chain-index` is the name of the flake fragment
+- `plutus-chain-index` is the name of the flake fragment
-- A derivation named `marconi-chain-index` is accessible via `cell.packages.marconi-chain-index` (while inside `cells/plutus-apps`)
+- A derivation named `plutus-chain-index` is accessible via `cell.packages.plutus-chain-index` (while inside `cells/plutus-apps`)
-- And also accessible via `inputs.cells.plutus-apps.packages.marconi-chain-index` (everywhere)
+- And also accessible via `inputs.cells.plutus-apps.packages.plutus-chain-index` (everywhere)
-- And also buildable via `nix build .#marconi-chain-index`
+- And also buildable via `nix build .#plutus-chain-index`

 As another example, consider the file `./__std__/cells/plutus-apps/library/default.nix`